verfasor/X230-Hackintosh/README.md

 # TMI

-I sell modded ThinkPad X230s.
+~~I sell modded ThinkPad X230s.
 I'm an expat in China, and I've connections with ThinkPad enthusiasts here.
 We can ship modded X230 machines (1080p mod, 2k mod, Quad code CPU mod, and more) to any country.
-Email **mighil@pm.me**. or use the email ID in my bio.
+Email **mighil@pm.me**. or use the email ID in my bio.~~ A bit busy.
+N/A for the time being.

 # A better screenshot